Though various steps have been taken to curb down domestic abuse, the root causes behind the problem remain largely unaddressed.

 Holy Quran 2: 188

 Holy Quran 5: 91-92

-Pornography, Violence and Sexual Entitlement: An Unspeakable Truth published in ABC- Australian Broadcasting Corporation on 29 May 2015
+Pornography, Violence and Sexual Entitlement: An Unspeakable Truth, ABC- Australian Broadcasting Corporation 29 May 2015

 A Meta‐Analysis of Pornography Consumption and Actual Acts of Sexual Aggression in General Population Studies by Paul J. Wright and others, published in the Journal of Communication February 2016 issue.